 Installation#

+.
+For more in-depth installation instructions, see the installation methods.
 The newest version of SLEAP can always be found in the Releases page.

 Hint